debajyotidatta/debajyotidatta.github.com/index.md

 It is mainly my portfolio site but I will also occasionally write about stuff I feel strongly about!
 Like the story of "buttons"....

-{% youtube X5WXaUQtPRs %}

-    Well I do not feel so strongly about this button...
-I kinda like this video!
+<iframe width="480" height="360" src="http://www.youtube.com/embed/WO82PoAczTc" frameborder="0"> </iframe>

 ## Very little about me...

 I was a Google Summer of Code Intern in 2012 for Connexions, Rice University on the "Donate Now Campaign" Here is a blog post after the [final evaluations](http://blog.cnx.org/2012/08/google-summer-of-code-2012-comes-to.html).
 I was also the part of Team Plan-B at the CIMA GBC 2012.
 We were the western zone finalists and also won the best business report at the Western Zone finals.

 I am currently a research assistant at CNRS, Telecom ParisTech working on the [ILHAIRE](http://ilhaire.eu) project.
 Over here I am synthesizing laughter!
-And trying to make it as natural (I mean human-like) as possible!
+And trying to make it as natural (rather as human-like) as possible!
+I am using a variety of approaches for doing this and hopefully by the end of the project we will have full body animation of the virtual agent GRETA.

+Till now we are done with head, eyebrow, lips, torso and shoulder animation.
+(Well the torso and shoulder animation bits are still going on.

 ## I reply to everyone... so feel free to drop me a line if you want to know more about any of the stuff I am doing.
-Or if you have an idea we can work on!
+Or if you have an idea that we can work on together!
-Well you can contact me two ways:
+Well you can contact in two ways:
     datta24421112 [at] gmail [dot] come
     and if you prefer Zuckerberg's mode of contact... feel free to get in touch with me at /debajyotid